Timeline & Updates

 We anticipate posting the job description and link to apply within the next week.
 A search committee comprised of the following representatives, will be led by Ms. Welch-James as the supervisor in her role as Interim Associate Director for Academic Programs & Services:

-• Interim Associate Director for Acadmic Programs & Services (chair)
+• Interim Associate Director for Academic Programs & Services (chair)

 • Elementary Faculty Representative